About Khymos

-The name of this site, khymos (gr. χυμός), is Greek meaning “juice”.
-It is however related to al-kimiya, the Arabic word from which our word chemistry derives from.
+The name of this site, khymos (χυμός), is Greek meaning “juice”.
+It is related to al-kimiya (كيمياء), the Arabic word that gave rise to alchemy.
 Other related words include Khemia, the old name of Egypt (meaning land of black earth) and the Greek khein and khymatos meaning “to pour” and “that which is poured out” respectively.
-So in a sense, the word khymos provides a link between chemistry and food!
-I therefore thought it would be a suitable name for a site dealing with molecular gastronomy and related subjects.
+Eventually these words also developed into the current word chemistry.
+As you can see, the word khymos provides a link between food and chemistry!
+I therefore thought it would be a suitable name for a site dealing with food, chemistry, molecular gastronomy and related subjects.

 Who am I?

-My name is Martin Lersch, I live in Oslo, Norway and have a PhD in organometallic chemistry.
-I have been studying platinum complexes which perhaps one day will be used to convert natural gas to value added products such as methanol.
-My involvement with molecular gastronomy has been a spare time activity besides my research.
-Currently I’m working as a research scientist in a privately owned industrial company.
+My name is Martin Lersch, I live in Norway and have a PhD in organometallic chemistry.
+My PhD project was about platinum complexes which perhaps one day will be used to convert natural gas to value added products such as methanol.
+Since 2006 I have been working as an industrial chemist in various roles in a biorefinery located in Norway.
+My involvement with popular food chemistry and molecular gastronomy is a spare time activity besides my research and work.

 When I first became interested in the connection between food and chemistry in the late 90’s, I searched the Internet without finding much information.
 I did however find some very interesting books in the faculty library, including Harold McGee’s “On Food and Cooking – The Science and Lore of the Kitchen”.
 In the last couple of years a large number of books have appeared about molecular gastronomy and related subjects.
 Having found books about the subject, I soon started to give popular science presentations.
 In 2004 I was invited to attend the “International Workshop on Molecular Gastronomy” in Erice, Sicily.
-This was a great experience and I enjoyed meeting many of the scientists, writers and chefs involved with molcular gastronomy.
-The material found on this page originally started of as a collection of books and links related to my popular science lectures.
-After I left the University of Oslo, the page was moved to it’s present location at khymos.org.
+This was a great experience and I enjoyed meeting many of the scientists, writers and chefs involved with molecular gastronomy.
+The first web pages I published were book and link listings related to my popular science lectures.
+After I left the University of Oslo, the page was moved to its present location at khymos.org.
 I believe the collected information is of interest to anyone interested in molecular gastronomy and the science of food and cooking.
-In many ways the pages represent what I whould liked to find at the time I became interested in the subject.
+In many ways the pages represent what I would have liked to find at the time I became interested in the subject.

 What is my motivation?